Labour will take difficult choices on home-building – Nandy

 The green belt refers to the policy of leaving an area of land around a city or town undeveloped or set aside for agricultural use to prevent urban sprawl.

-“We will be honest about what the green belt is and isn’t,” Ms Nandy is expected to say.
+“We will be honest about what the green belt is and isn’t,” Ms Nandy said.

 “We will release poor-quality ex-industrial land and dilapidated, neglected scrubland to build more housing.